Location

 St Giles’ Church

 While there is some evidence of a chapel on the site in 937 AD, a church was built in the 12th Century, a tower being added in the 14th Century; six bells were installed in it at various times between 1672 and 1845.
 The rest of the church was totally rebuilt in 1862.
 The churchyard was extended in the year 2000 which included a Millennium Memorial garden.
 Major improvements were made in 2006/7 when a north door porch was constructed with toilet facilities and a kitchen provided at the back of the church.
 Records show that the church has been well maintained over the years and generously supported financially by village residents.
-If you would like to find out more about the St. Giles Churchyard League of Friends (FROGS) or how to join them, you can do so here
+If you would like to find out more about the St. Giles Churchyard League of Friends (FROGS) or how to join them, please contact admin.